-The Vancouver Aquarium at Stanley Park is one of Vancouver’s top attractions with all its fish, sea otters, 4D theatre and various exhibits.
+The Vancouver Aquarium at Stanley Park is one of Vancouver’s top attractions with all its fish, sea otters, sea lions, 4D theatre and various exhibits.

 Rain or shine, year-round the Vancouver Aquarium is one of Vancouver’s most popular tourist attractions (although do bring an umbrella if it’s raining as half the things to see are outside).

 The Vancouver Aquarium isn’t cheap, but it’s a good one.
-To help you justify the high cost – at between around $30 and $40 for adults depending on the season – remember that it is a non-profit organization and that they do a lot of conservation and other valuable initiatives.
-Also, they have a really cool 4D movie theatre, so be sure to check that out along with all their regular marine animal shows.
+When it’s open, children under age 3 get into the Aquarium for free.
+Also, the place has a really cool 4D movie theatre, so be sure to check that out along with all their regular marine animal shows.

 If you have been to the Vancouver Aquarium before but not for a while, then go again – a lot has changed in the last little while.

 Since the Aquarium re-opened in 2021, visitors have needed to book their tickets in advance.
 This is to help the venue manage capacity.
 Tickets can still be purchased at the gate, but it’s recommended to get them online.

 Prices to visit the venue as of early 2022 are the following:

 - Adults (ages 13 to 64) – $42.00

 - Children (ages 3 to 12) – $26.25

 - Seniors (ages 65+) – $36.75